Perimenopause & Menopause · Hinsdale, IL

 I disagree.

-Every woman deserves a real conversation about her options, whether that is hormone therapy (MHT) or non-hormonal treatments.
-The right path depends on your history, risks, and goals, but the discussion itself should never be skipped.
+Every woman deserves a real conversation about her options — whether that is hormone therapy (MHT) or non-hormonal treatments.
+I've been managing hormone therapy since 2015.
+The evidence has moved significantly since the WHI study, and the right path depends on your history, your risks, and your goals.
+But the discussion itself should never be skipped.
 In my clinic, it is a standard part of care.

 05